Jason Grabowski: Professional career

-The Seattle Mariners selected Grabowski off waivers from the Rangers on December 18, 2000 and he was drafted by the Oakland Athletics in the Rule V Draft on December 13, 2001.
+The Seattle Mariners selected Grabowski off waivers from the Rangers on December 18, 2000 and he was drafted by the Oakland Athletics in the Rule 5 draft on December 13, 2001.

 Grabowski made his Major League debut for the Athletics on September 22, 2002, against the Rangers, with one strikeout and one walk in his two plate appearances.
 His first hit was a double to right field off Chan Ho Park of the Rangers on September 27.
 Grabowski played in a total of 12 games for the Athletics between the 2002 and 2003 seasons and had three hits in 16 at-bats.

 On March 29, 2004, Grabowski was sold to the Los Angeles Dodgers.
 He spent the entire season with the Dodgers, as their primary left-handed pinch hitter.
 Grabowski hit his first Major League home run, off Kerry Wood of the Chicago Cubs, on May 11, 2004.
 In 113 games with the Dodgers that season, he hit .220 with 7 homers and 20 RBI.
 Grabowski split 2005 between the Dodgers and the AAA Las Vegas 51s.
 With the Dodgers, Grabowski appeared in 65 games, compiling a .161 batting average, 4 homers and 12 RBI.
 In Las Vegas, Grabowski played in 52 games and hit .292 with 6 homers and 33 RBI.

 In the 2005 offseason, Grabowski's contract was sold to the Orix Buffaloes of Japan's Pacific League.
 He hit .146 in 39 games for the Buffaloes.

 Grabowski was a 2007 non-roster invitee to the Tampa Bay Devil Rays spring training, but did not make the team and was reassigned to the minors.
 He was released on April 23, 2007 without appearing in any games in the Devil Rays system.